joetarnoky/company_name_matcher/README.md

 # company_name_matcher
-Produces a list of pairs of related companies given a list of company names
+Produces a list of pairs of related companies given a list of company names using a combination of fuzzy methods.

 Dependencies:
 pip install python-Levenshtein